Break point leads Will Smith to “King Richard”

 Will Smith wouldn’t seem like an obvious candidate for a midlife crisis.
 He was hugely successful, he was immensely popular, and he was tirelessly joyous.

-But Smith, who stars in the drama “King Richard” as Richard Williams, the father and trainer of Venus and Serena Williams, is making a comeback after an extensive period of introspection.
+But Smith, who stars in the drama “King Richard” (“King Richard: A Winning Family”) as Richard Williams, the father and trainer of Venus and Serena Williams, is making a comeback after an extensive period of introspection.
 The 53-year-old actor writes in a new memoir that he has been meditating, participating in ayahuasca ceremonies, and generally asking himself many questions about his own childhood and his decisions as a father, husband and movie star.

 What motivated your self-inquiry?